Privacy Policy

 We will never sell, rent, or otherwise share your personal data with third parties for marketing purposes.

-8. Data Transfers
+9. Data Transfers

-We process personal data within the United Kingdom and do not transfer personal data outside of the UK.
-If we need to transfer personal data to a third country in the future, we will ensure that appropriate safeguards are in place, such as Standard Contractual Clauses (SCCs), to protect the data in accordance with data protection law.
+If we need to transfer personal data to other third countries in the future, we will ensure that appropriate safeguards are in place, such as Standard Contractual Clauses (SCCs), to protect the data in accordance with data protection law.

-9. Your Rights
+10. Your Rights

 Under the UK GDPR, you have the following rights in relation to your personal data: